-More often than not, toothache or tooth pain is a sign that more serious damage is taking place to your oral health.
+More often than not, toothache or tooth pain is a sign of more serious damage to your oral health.

 Typically caused by infections or inflammations of the tooth, the problem can get worse if left untreated – trust us, we know.

 If you are experiencing severe pain – do not wait.
 Toothache that lasts more than 2 days is serious.

 - Your toothache has lasted more than two days.

 - Throbbing pain does not go away after taking painkillers.

 - Have an awful taste in your mouth/bad breath.